Tearsheet

 Outbound Investments

-• Proceeds from the joint venture sale are planned for strategic investments in technology, research and development projects, and the acquisition of assets that complement AOSL's business operations.
+• The proceeds from the sale of the CQJV stake are planned to be used for investments in technology, research and development projects, and the acquisition of assets complementary to the company's business operations.

 Capital Expenditures